astronomer/docs/learn/use-case-airflow-datasets-multi-team-ml.md

 - The target variable is defined as 'MedHouseVal', which represents the column to be predicted.

-- A file containing the feature DataFrame from the previous DAG is opened using the S3 file system (fs.open).
-The file is located at "s3://local-xcom/wgizkzybxwtzqffq9oo56ubb5nk1pjjwmp06ehcv2cyij7vte315r9apha22xvfd7.parquet".
+- Open the file containing the feature DataFrame created by the consumer DAG using the S3 file system (fs.open) and train a ridge regression model on the features.

 - The feature DataFrame is read from the opened file using pd.read_parquet and assigned to the variable cleanpanda.